Getting children reading from their earliest days

 Poetry plays a huge part in the work we do in school.
 We have created a poetry spine so that each year group is exposed to wonderful rhymes and stories in school - more information can be found here Wootton Bassett Infants' School Poetry Spine

-Trips and events in school are often book related such as visiting theatre groups, the KS1 trip to the Watermill Theatre and the end of Year play.
-This saw all Key Stage 1 children take part in Peter Pan while all EYFS children told the story of the Nativity at Christmas.
+Trips and events in school are often book related such as visiting theatre groups, the KS1 trip to the Watermill Theatre and the end of year play which all KS1 children take part in.
+Our EYFS children tell the story of the Nativity at Christmas.
 West End in Schools visit annually to help us to celebrate World Book Day through dance.

 The school library is timetabled, and groups use it regularly.